So this one's pretty simple:

 - The original Nova was named Richard Rider.
 Despite the very obvious Unfortunate Name, the books almost never went with this.
 However one notable exception occurs in New Warriors volume 3 in which "Dick Rider" was used very much for the sake of annoying him.

 - Richard Thornburg of the Die Hard film franchise, the news reporter who spends the entire first movie trying to get a scoop and endangering the hero and his estranged wife in the process (not to mention doing so by threatening their children's nanny with deportation in order to get a televised interview with them).
+In the second film Holly even makes a point of calling him "Dick" to his face.

 - A variant, also played by William Atherton: Walter Peck from Ghostbusters (1984), the Obstructive Bureaucrat who eventually shuts down the ghost containment chamber, setting all the ghosts that were captured free to rampage throughout New York City.
 You might even say Peck is something of an inversion, thanks to Venkman's legendary burn: